 Hardware virtualization: this refers to the virtualization of operating systems.
 Hardware virtualization hides the physical characteristics of a computing platform from users and instead shows another abstract computing platform.
 The software that controls virtualization is called a “hypervisor” or “virtual machine monitor” (VMM).

 Types of hardware virtualization:

-- Full Virtualization: Guest software; for example, a guest Linux OS; does not require any modifications — hardware is fully simulated.
+- Full virtualization: guest software like a guest Linux OS does not require any modifications — hardware is fully simulated.

-- Paravirtualization: Hardware is not simulated, and the guest software runs their own isolated domains.
+- Paravirtualization: hardware is not simulated and the guest software runs its own isolated domains.

 Type of software virtualization: